Is Dating Hard for People with ADHD? Let’s Get Real

 Final Thoughts

-Yes, dating can be harder for people with ADHD, but it’s far from impossible.
+Yes, dating is more challenging for people with ADHD, but it’s far from impossible.
 With honesty, self-awareness, and a few practical strategies, you can build meaningful and successful relationships.
-ADHD may add some extra quirks to your love life, but it also brings creativity, excitement, and a whole lot of heart—and that’s something special.
+ADHD adds some extra quirks to your love life, but it also brings creativity, excitement, and a lot of heart—and that’s something special.

 Category